indrajithbandara/ihor.burlachenko.com/content/post/2017-02-24-deeplinking-with-react-native.md

 ### Example application

 I prepared a example application which has two screens.
-On the first one we are offered to enter our name and when we submit it we are taken to the second screen where we can see a greeting message.
+On the first one we are offered to enter our name.
+When we submit it we are taken to the second screen where we can see a greeting message.
 Our goal will be to allow deep links with parametrized names to the greeting screen.
 You can check the sources [here](https://github.com/ihor/ReactNativeDeepLinkingExample).
 <p align="center">
     <img src="/img/deeplinking/example-app.gif" alt="Sample Application" title="Example application" height=500/>
 </p>